adamdehaven/perfect-pullquotes/readme.txt

 Minor update for performance improvements.

 == Upgrade Notice ==

+= 1.7.3 =
+Adds a CSS reset for `blockquote p:before` and `blockquote p:after` psuedo elements to prevent theme overrides.

 = 1.7.2 =
 Resolves an error with generated Structured Data validation.
 (Thanks to @sarahsmithers for the head's up!)